 Work with this before filling out your funding request form.

-• Please fill out the form completely, and have your adviser sign it.
-(If you are unsure of the budget information check with your faculty advisor or Joanna Shipley, Biology & Neuroscience Coordinator).
-If your adviser sends the form via email - their approval/signature is implied.
+• If you are unsure of the budget information check with your faculty advisor or Joanna Shipley, Biology & Neuroscience Coordinator.

 • Please keep track of your funding balance(s).